 Prerequisite: CSE 131 or equivalent.

-This is a Lecture-less class, please watch videos and attend studio to keep up with the curriculum.
+This is a Lecture-less class, please watch videos and participate in studio to keep up with the curriculum.

-A page describing a bunch of the logistics is here.
+A page describing a bunch of the logistics for the semester is available here.

 We will be using Zoom for video conferences.
 Help for setting up Zoom on your system is available here.

-We will be using 131list.com to request help or demos in studio / lab / TA hours / office hours for the rest of the semester.
+We will be using 131list.com to request help or demos in studio / lab / TA hours / office hours this semester.
 A tutorial on its use is here.
 Note: when you are at position 0 in the queue, that means you are next up for help, i.e., you are at the head of the queue.

 The class textbook is free.

-Assignments require a desktop computer (available in lab) and the purchase of a separate Arduino kit (about $90).
+Assignments require a desktop or laptop computer (some are available in lab, but lab access is limited) and the purchase of a separate Arduino kit (about $90).
 You can purchase the kits at the bookstore on campus.